 Step 4: Specify Your Hours of Operation

-How many times have you seen a business that doesn’t list their hours front and center?
-That is more than frustrating to your potential clients, it can be deadly.
+How many times have you seen a business that doesn’t list its hours front and center?
+That is more than frustrating to potential clients; it can be deadly.
 With a single click, that customer will easily find the next business that does include their hours.
 Consider seasonal and holiday hours and update those as necessary.

 Step 5: Add Photos to Your Posts

 Another important factor is providing a clear, appealing picture of your business.
 This needs to be JPG or PNG with a size between 10KB-5MB.
 The minimum resolution is 720 px by 720 px.

 Don’t stop with a picture.
 Include your company’s logo, add additional photos of the inside, or even include a short video.
 The file size needs to be under 100 MB with a resolution of 720p or higher.
 Keep its length to under 30 seconds.